GitCene/CTF/Hercules/README.md

 ![](20.png)

-It seems to be a sort of shift cipher, shifting the value of every character in the flag by the value of the corresponding number in the array.
+It seems to be a simple shift cipher, shifting the value of every character in the flag by the value of the corresponding number in the array.

 Now, to recap how the entire program works:
 - We begin with our flag and the array {3,4,5}.